 Stand out by becoming a champion communicator with everyone you interact with.
 Make every effort to be available and responsive to all communication that comes to you.
 Use all the tools at your command to stay connected: email, ZOOM, Teams, Slack, project management and collaboration software (Clickup Asana, Teamwork), Linkedin, and, of course, the good old-fashioned telephone.

 Your boss or clients will want to have easy access to you so they can send you assignments, check your progress, and have their questions answered.
 Therefore, make yourself readily available to respond to their inquires ASAP.
 Let them know you’re “out there” and ready to help but do set boundaries unless you’re willing to be on call 24/7, which we don’t recommend.
+A quote that says "Establish a regular rhythm of providing project updates to people who need to know."

 1. Build Trust by Hitting Deadlines and Attending Virtual Meetings